oliora/ppconsul/README.md

 * To change where the build looks for libCURL, pass `-DCURL_ROOT=<path_to_curl>` parameter to CMake or set `CURL_ROOT` environment variable.
 * To change the default install location, pass `-DCMAKE_INSTALL_PREFIX=<prefix>` parameter.
 * To build Ppconsul as static library, pass `-DBUILD_STATIC_LIB=ON` parameter.
-  Note that in this case you will have to link with json11 static library as well. json11 library is build as part of Ppconsul build.
+  Note that in this case you have to link with json11 static library as well (json11 library is build as part of Ppconsul build.)

-  On Windows, Ppconsul is built as static library by default, see https://github.com/oliora/ppconsul/issues/25.
+**Note that on Windows Ppconsul can be built as static library only (and that's the default build mode on Windows), see issue [Allow to build Ppconsul as dynamic library on Windows](https://github.com/oliora/ppconsul/issues/25)**.

 *Note about -G option of CMake to choose you favourite IDE to generate project files for.*